caltechlibrary/newt/newt.1.md

 -dry-run
 : Load YAML configuration and report any errors found

-Newt has some experimental options to render Postgres dialect of SQL from a YAML file containing models.
-These options will render SQL suitable to bootstrap a Newt+Pandoc+Postgres+PostgREST based project.

--pg-setup
-: This renders a SQL document suitable for bootstraping Postgres+PostgREST access

--pg-models
-: This renders a SQL file to bootstrap modeling data with Postgres+PostgREST

--pg-models-test
-: This renders a SQL file to bootstrap writing SQL tests for Postgres+PostgREST

 # CONFIGURATION

 **newt** looks for four environment variables at startup.